 For example, lower frequencies tend to work great for areas with heavy rainfall.
 Here’s a quick list of common radio frequency bands with their corresponding typical uses.

-It takes about 2 years to build a standard geostationary satellite.
+It takes about 2 years to build a standard geostationary communications satellite.
 Before the satellite is launched into orbit, it’s put through a series of intensive tests to make sure it’s able to take on the harsh demands of the launch process and outer space.
 These tests include: